V-Squared/V-Squared.github.io/products/vizdom/intro.md

 # Gifted by ViZdom

 ## A True story
-My son composed, arranged, played all instruments, audio engineered, and produced a film score only 3 months into beginning to learn about music and how to play instruments.
+My son composed, arranged, played all instruments, audio engineered, and produced a film score only 3 months after he began to learn about music and how to play instruments.
 When playing his composition for others, we heard comments like: "Lukas has so much talent!", "He is a genius!", or "He is gifted!".
 I truly believe that he is gifted.
 But not in the way you may think, as in gifted with amazing genes.
 In fact, I think my genes are quite average.
 Which is a good thing!
 I also believe (and history has proven) that genius can stem from average heritage.
 In the words of Goethe – "Every child is born a genius".
 And one way to produce a genius is by being gifted with ViZdom.

 ## You can be Gifted Too!
 Being educated in ViZdom has prepared Lukas to learn the essence of making music much faster.
 The same way ViZdom helped him to become a 3D designer, a web programmer, or a musician.
 All my life I have helped people who were stuck in average jobs producing unnoticeable work to go on and deliver stunning art.
 It is our dream to give you the hope that you can do the same.
 We are aiming to write ViZdom clearly enough to inspire you to realize your potential and how to unlock it!